Special value formula for the twisted triple product $L$-function and an application to the restricted $L^2$-norm

 The aim of this article is to establish explicit Ichino's formulae for the central values of the triple product $L$-functions with emphasis on the calculations for the real place.
-As an application, we prove the optimal upper bound of a sum of restricted $2$-norms of the $L^2$-normalized newforms on certain quadratic extensions with prime level and bounded spectral parameter, following the methods of Blomer in \cite{Blomer2013}.
-In this introduction, we state our formulae in the following special cases for the sake of simplicity.
-Fix a quadratic extension $\cK$ over $\Q$ with discriminant $\cD_\cK=\cD$.
-We assume the (narrow) classic number of $\cK$ is $1$ according to the sign of $\cD$.
-Let $q$ be a prime and $L^2(X_0(q))$ be the $L^2$ space equipped with the inner product
+The key ingredient for our computations is \propref{P:regularization} which generalizes a result in \cite[Lemma 3.4.2]{MV2010}.
+As an application, we prove the optimal upper bound of a sum of restricted $L^2$-norms of the $L^2$-normalized newforms on certain quadratic extensions with prime level and bounded spectral parameter following the methods of Blomer in \cite{Blomer2013}.